fare/asdf/README.md

 * `tools/`
     * Some scripts to help ASDF users
+        * `load-asdf.lisp` -- a build script to load, configure and use ASDF
         * `install-asdf.lisp` -- replace and update an implementation's ASDF
         * `cl-source-registry-cache.lisp` -- update a cache for the source-registry